tiandavis/tiandavis.com/resume/index.md

 ## Strong Engineering Skills

-Currently, I wax poetic with Ember.js and Node as a software developer on the BrowZine [Front-End Engineering Team][browzine].
+Currently, I wax poetic with Ember.js and Node as a Software Engineer on the BrowZine [Front-End Engineering Team][browzine].
 BrowZine is a remote distributed startup in the academic and commercial research space.

 Previously, I shipped critical components on both Respoke's Community Team and Respoke's Front-End Team.
 At its height, Respoke was a remote distributed startup in the telecommunication space, specifically WebRTC and Asterisk.